Harry Kewell: Galatasaray (2008–2011)

-Kewell made his debut for Galatasaray in the Turkish Super Cup where he came on as a substitute on the 66th minute, scoring his first goal for Galatasaray just 20 seconds later with his first touch in the 2–1 win over Kayserispor, while also providing the assist for the second goal.
+Kewell made his debut for Galatasaray in the Turkish Super Cup, where he came on as a 66th-minute substitute.
+Just 20 seconds later, he scored his first goal for Galatasaray with his first touch in a 2–1 win over Kayserispor, later providing the assist for the second goal.
 His second goal for the club came in the first league match of the season against Denizlispor, which Galatasaray won 4–1.
 On 23 October 2008, Kewell scored the only goal in Galatasaray's UEFA Cup win over Olympiacos.
-One week later, Kewell played in Galatasaray's first Turkish Cup match where they drew 1–1 with Ankaraspor.
+One week later, Kewell played in Galatasaray's first Turkish Cup match, a 1–1 draw with Ankaraspor.

-On 2 November 2008, Kewell scored his fourth league goal in Galatasaray's home win over Gaziantepspor, after a week full of overwhelming speculations in the Turkish media about his injury.
+On 2 November 2008, Kewell scored his fourth league goal in Galatasaray's home win over Gaziantepspor, after a week of overwhelming speculation in the Turkish media regarding an injury.
 Following medical consultations in Australia, it was announced on 12 December 2008 that Kewell would need surgery to repair an inguinal hernia, and the operation took place on 15 December 2008.
-Of the nine matches that Kewell had scored in before his injury, Galatasaray had won them all, including two UEFA Cup matches, six Süper Lig matches and a Turkish Super Cup match.
+Of the nine matches that Kewell had scored in before his injury, Galatasaray had won them all, including two UEFA Cup matches, six Süper Lig matches, and a Turkish Super Cup match.

-In a UEFA Cup round of 32 match against Bordeaux, Kewell scored a goal from 35 metres from goal, bringing the score to 2–1.
-Galatasaray ended up winning the match and proceeding to the round of 16.
+In a UEFA Cup round of 32 match against Bordeaux, Kewell scored from 35 metres out, bringing the score to 2–1.
+Galatasaray won the match and advanced to the round of 16.
 On 12 March 2009, during the UEFA Cup round of 16 match against Hamburger SV, Kewell had to play as a centre-back for 40 minutes after the sending off of teammate Emre Aşık, but managed to fulfill the role adequately despite playing out of position.
-In the second leg of the round of 16 clash, he was again played as a centre-back, scoring a penalty while doing so.
+In the second leg of the round of 16 clash, he again played as a centre-back, scoring a penalty while doing so.